Home | Blog Index | Blog Archives | Christianity & Faith Essays

 September 12: Thunderstorms southeast of the St. Louis metro

 Convection-allowing models hinted at the possibility of short-lived rotating storms moving from Missouri into southern Illinois along a cold front this day.
 After work, I headed to Coulterville, IL to look at two storms displaying weak velocity couplets on radar.
-Despite a few bursts of lightning and some ominous low cloud bases scraping the treetops, I didn't see anything of note.
+Despite a few bursts of lightning and some ominous low cloud bases scraping the treetops (captured on the high speed clip frame below), I didn't see anything of note.

 This web site is made possible by support from CIS Internet.

 GO: Home | Storm Expeditions | Photography | Extreme Weather Library | Stock Footage | Blog